-The collection of Dr. and Mrs. Giraud V. and Carolyn Foster will be offered on July 14 as part of Freeman's Gilded Age auction.
+The collection of Dr. and Mrs. Giraud V. and Carolyn Foster was offered on July 14 as part of Freeman's Gilded Age auction.

 07/08/2021 Latest News, News and Film, British and European Furniture and Decorative Arts

-From Chinese Export porcelain to British School oil paintings, Freeman’s July 14 Gilded Age auction features a wide range of lots that exemplify America’s Gilded Age, an era that spanned the years between the Civil War and the early 20th century.
-Within the auction, Freeman’s is privileged to offer property from the collection of Dr. and Mrs. Giraud V. and Carolyn Foster, an elegant and eclectic assortment of furniture, framed artworks, and sculpture spanning multiple centuries.
+From Chinese Export porcelain to British School oil paintings, Freeman’s July 14 Gilded Age auction featured a wide range of lots that exemplify America’s Gilded Age, an era that spanned the years between the Civil War and the early 20th century.
+Within the auction, Freeman’s offered property from the collection of Dr. and Mrs. Giraud V. and Carolyn Foster, an elegant and eclectic assortment of furniture, framed artworks, and sculpture spanning multiple centuries.

 Giraud Foster was a passionate adventurer, physician to foreign rulers, and collector of wide and varied interests.
 Born to a distinguished East Coast family, Foster’s adventures started early, when—according to a lively article by Ned Oldham for Baltimore Magazine in 2003—ten-year-old Foster participated in a Minute Maid campaign, rafting down the Mississippi River for six weeks.
 After later stints as a work boy in a Panamanian expedition and lab assistant to a geologist in Peru, Foster pursued medical education at the University of Maryland.
 At the end of his first year as a resident in the late 1950s, he went to Haiti, where he found ways to work with the local Voodoo healers, even treating then-President Papa Doc Duvalier.
 On completion of his residency in 1961, he accepted an offer to be personal physician to the last King of Yemen, Al Imam Ahmad bin Yahya Hamididdin (1891-1962).
 During this time—and later, when the Fosters were living in London—Foster assembled a remarkable collection of South Arabian and Yemini artifacts, many of which were eventually gifted to the Walters Art Museum in Baltimore in 2008.